MrRooni/homekitbuilds/2021-07-11-light-the-night-with-meross-switches.md

 ## The Not So Good

 I like almost everything about these switches, but there were just a couple dings against them.
 For one, there was no HomeKit QR code, just the eight digit code printed on the face of the switch.
-I would have expected to see a HomeKit QR in the packaging on the instructions, but it wasn't there either.
+I would have expected to see a HomeKit QR code in the packaging or on the instructions, but it wasn't there either.
 The other thing I've noticed is that every so once in a while these switches will show as unresponsive.
 It's not enough to be a bother and it doesn't seem to interfere with the automations, but it is something I've seen.

 Lastly, as with all Meross products, they offer both HomeKit and non-HomeKit versions of the same model.
 Make sure you are buying [the right one](https://www.amazon.com/gp/product/B088NQMN5Z).